-Other people prefer to do something creative.
-They have the urge to make something, to use their hands, and create something new.
+But there are some who channel their creativity into actual creation.
+They are the craftsmen, people taking raw materials and using them to produce something new.
 Creative hobbies run the gamut from painting to pottery and whittling to smithing.
-But with increased access to high-end machine tools, more and more hobbyists are discovering the joys of owning their own milling machine.
+But with increased access to high-end machine tools, more and more hobbyists are discovering the joys of owning their own home milling machine.

-Owning a high-end CNC milling machine opens a world of possibilities for any machinist, whatever the hobby.
+Fortunately, in today’s world, it is possible for hobbyist machinists to own a high-end CNC milling machine.
 In this article, we’ll explore the single most important question a hobbyist needs to ask when considering their own milling machine: what do you need in a hobbyist mill?

 What to look for in a hobbyist mill